Course leader: Lin Lin

 Administrator: Anne Fabricius

-The course B320/01 Single Cell and Spatial OMICS – Basic Course is being offered by the Graduate School of Health, Aarhus University, 2023.
+The course B321/01 Single Cell and Spatial OMICS – Advanced Course (module 2) is being offered by the Graduate School of Health, Aarhus University, 2023.

 Criteria for participation: